manycore-com/Inboxbooster-Mailer/README-GKE-EXAMPLE.md

       hostname: redis
       port: 6379
   # Feel free to add multiple dkim configurations.
   # Return path domain can be the same for all sender domains.
-It just needs to have an MX entry.
+It just needs to have an MX entry leading to mxserver.
+  # Note: if you want to use example.com with personal gmail accounts, and use Inboxbooster-Mailer for the rest,
+  # make sure you set a return-path-domain that will not collide with MX records for gmail/outlook/etc.
   domain-settings:
    - domain: example.com
      dkim-private-key-file: /configs/dkim-example.com.pem